d2l-ai/d2l-en/chapter_hyperparameter_optimization/hyperopt-intro.md

 over and probing the underlying machine learning algorithm at these values in the hope that one of them will be close to the best hyperparameters $\mathbf{x}_*$.

-## API of Hyperparameter Optimization
+## An API for Hyperparameter Optimization
 :label:`sec_api_hpo`

 Before we dive into details, let us get the basic code structure in place.
 All HPO